 M&T Intern Fellowship Award

 In the summer of 2007, the M&T Program launched a new initiative aimed at assisting students in the pursuit of internships at early stage companies.
 Now in its eighth year, the Intern Fellowship Award provides partial summer support to selected M&T students who are pursuing an entrepreneurial venture over the summer.
 Preference for the award is given to internships offered by or through M&T alumni.
 In 2014, we supported 24 students with stipends between $1500 and $3000.

 M&T Student Board Entrepreneurial Events

-During the 2013-2014 academic year, the M&T Club Board organized several entrepreneurial events for M&T students including the M&T Start Up Panel, brown bag lunches with alumni who have started their own companies, and a Career Trek to New York with visits to Palantir, Goldman Sachs, and Evercore.
+During the 2013-2014 academic year, the M&T Student Board organized several entrepreneurial events for M&T students including the M&T Start Up Panel, brown bag lunches with alumni who have started their own companies, and a Career Trek to New York with visits to Palantir, Goldman Sachs, and Evercore.